code-boxx/Core-Boxx-PHP-Framework/README.md

 ## CORE BOXX
 Core Boxx is an open-source PHP framework that comes with an installable PWA, a PDO database, a pretty URL, and an API out of the box.
 But the idea is not to be a bloated framework with tons of unused features.
-It is built with the concept of modularity, loading only what you need – It also has plenty of “predefined system modules” that you can add on later.
+It is built with the concept of modularity, loading only what you need – It also has plenty of "predefined system modules" that you can add on later.
 <br><br>

 ## :white_check_mark: "OUT OF THE BOX" FEATURES